canonical/loki-k8s-operator/README.md

 juju add-model observability
 ```

-Deploy the Loki Operator from charmhub using the Juju command line interface:
+Deploy the Loki Operator from Charmhub to the current model using the Juju command-line interface:

 ```bash
 juju deploy loki-k8s